 Casting Directors organise and facilitate the casting of actors for roles in projects.
 Here, award-winning casting director Claire Catterson of Des Hamilton Casting explains how it all works, using examples like Dare's commercial for Hovis - Farmer's Lad.

-Read on if you want to pick up valuable casting director tips and enter work into the D&AD Professional Awards Casting for Film Advertising sub-category.
+Read on if you want to pick up valuable casting director tips and enter work into the D&AD Awards Casting for Film Advertising sub-category.

 Being a Casting Director